indrek777/whtzup-app/README.md

-# Event - Event Discovery App
+# Event - iOS Event Discovery App

-A modern, mobile-first web application for discovering events happening around you.
-Built with React, TypeScript, and Tailwind CSS, featuring an interactive map as the central element.
+A modern iOS application for discovering events happening around you.
+Built with React Native, Expo, and TypeScript, featuring an interactive map as the central element.

 ## Features